-- Remind SID to send results as requested by NCAA. - Confirm that the tournament director has everything taken care of, and remind to complete surveys. - Call/email NCAA national office with quick report.
+- Obtain a final copy of stats sheets and remind sports information director to send results as requested by NCAA. - Confirm that the tournament director has everything taken care of, and remind them to complete survey. - Call/email NCAA national office with quick report.